-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency's Office of Environmental Health Hazard Assessment (OEHHA).
+The level of a primary contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Environmental Protection Agency.

 PRIMARY DRINKING WATER STANDARD (PDWS)

 MCLs and MRDLs for contaminants that affect health, along with their monitoring and reporting requirements, and water-treatment requirements.